 It's worth noting that three of our four choices in the first two courses used main ingredients from named Scottish suppliers.
 This is a nice touch that adds significantly to the experience of a meal, and it was particularly good to be able to try Ballindalloch beef, from the Ballindalloch Castle herd on Speyside.
 The "finale" menu offered a choice between seven sweets and a selection of (named, described and largely Scottish) cheeses.
 Despite mouth watering options ranging from "Luca's churned ice cream and shortbread rounds" to a sharing "chocolate fondue with summer fruits", we had to concede defeat on the basis of what we had already eaten.

 Breakfast is also served in Tempus.
 You are served tea, coffee and toast at your table, and then have a choice of starter and main courses from cold and hot buffets.
 We have to admit to a prejudice against hot buffet breakfasts, on the grounds that they are so very easy to get wrong.
 It was a real pleasure to find that at the George Hotel both cold and hot buffets worked very well indeed.
 Considerable effort was put by the staff into ensuring they were freshly and fully stocked and tidy, and as a result we enjoyed excellent breakfasts.
 As well as everything you might expect from the buffets, it was also possible to order other options freshly cooked from the kitchen, from kippers to eggs royale, or a rib-eye steak.
-You can read our hotel review for The George Hotel here.
+You can read our hotel review for The Principal Edinburgh George Street here.